Atlantica Sustainable Infrastructure (NASDAQ:AY) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Atlantica Sustainable Infrastructure (NASDAQ:AY – Free Report) in a research note issued to investors on Thursday morning.
-The brokerage issued a sell rating on the utilities provider’s stock.
+Investment analysts at StockNews.com began coverage on shares of Atlantica Sustainable Infrastructure (NASDAQ:AY – Get Free Report) in a research report issued to clients and investors on Friday.
+The brokerage set a “sell” rating on the utilities provider’s stock.

-Several other equities analysts also recently weighed in on AY.
-Seaport Res Ptn downgraded shares of Atlantica Sustainable Infrastructure from a strong-buy rating to a hold rating in a research note on Wednesday, May 29th.
-National Bankshares boosted their target price on Atlantica Sustainable Infrastructure from $20.00 to $22.00 and gave the stock a sector perform rating in a report on Tuesday, May 28th.
-National Bank Financial cut Atlantica Sustainable Infrastructure from an outperform rating to a sector perform rating in a report on Wednesday, April 3rd.
-UBS Group lowered Atlantica Sustainable Infrastructure from a buy rating to a neutral rating and lowered their price objective for the stock from $25.00 to $22.00 in a research note on Thursday, May 30th.
-Finally, BMO Capital Markets raised their target price on Atlantica Sustainable Infrastructure from $20.00 to $23.00 and gave the stock a market perform rating in a research note on Friday, May 10th.
-One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Atlantica Sustainable Infrastructure has an average rating of Hold and a consensus price target of $22.67.
+Several other equities research analysts have also recently commented on the company.
+UBS Group cut Atlantica Sustainable Infrastructure from a “buy” rating to a “neutral” rating and dropped their price objective for the company from $25.00 to $22.00 in a research report on Thursday, May 30th.
+BMO Capital Markets raised their target price on Atlantica Sustainable Infrastructure from $20.00 to $23.00 and gave the stock a “market perform” rating in a research report on Friday, May 10th.
+Seaport Res Ptn cut Atlantica Sustainable Infrastructure from a “strong-buy” rating to a “hold” rating in a research report on Wednesday, May 29th.
+Finally, National Bankshares raised their target price on Atlantica Sustainable Infrastructure from $20.00 to $22.00 and gave the stock a “sector perform” rating in a research report on Tuesday, May 28th.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat.com, Atlantica Sustainable Infrastructure has an average rating of “Hold” and a consensus target price of $22.67.

 Read Our Latest Report on Atlantica Sustainable Infrastructure

-Atlantica Sustainable Infrastructure (NASDAQ:AY – Get Free Report) last issued its quarterly earnings results on Tuesday, May 14th.
-The utilities provider reported ($0.05) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.12) by $0.07.
-Atlantica Sustainable Infrastructure had a net margin of 4.94% and a return on equity of 3.33%.
-The firm had revenue of $242.93 million for the quarter, compared to analyst estimates of $240.87 million.
-During the same period last year, the company posted ($0.09) EPS.
-Equities analysts anticipate that Atlantica Sustainable Infrastructure will post 0.46 earnings per share for the current fiscal year.
+Atlantica Sustainable Infrastructure (NASDAQ:AY – Get Free Report) last released its quarterly earnings data on Tuesday, May 14th.
+The utilities provider reported ($0.05) EPS for the quarter, beating the consensus estimate of ($0.12) by $0.07.
+Atlantica Sustainable Infrastructure had a return on equity of 3.33% and a net margin of 4.94%.
+The company had revenue of $242.93 million for the quarter, compared to analysts’ expectations of $240.87 million.
+During the same period last year, the firm posted ($0.09) earnings per share.
+As a group, equities analysts expect that Atlantica Sustainable Infrastructure will post 0.46 EPS for the current fiscal year.

 Institutional Trading of Atlantica Sustainable Infrastructure